 Favourite Home Decor Brands

 One of my favourite things about moving is getting to decorate a new place.
-Obviously that is currently on hold during lockdown due to my living at my parents.
-But, when I get back to my new flat I’m going to go crazy on some of my favourite home decor brands websites!
+Obviously, that is currently on hold during lockdown due to my living with my parents.
+But, when I get back to my new flat I’m going to go crazy on some of my favourite home decor brands’ websites!

 There is something so aspirational about Urban Outfitters, mostly because of the prices – it’s about £20 for a towel – but still.
 I love the quirkiness and ‘coolness’ of their products.
 There’s a bit of bragging room when it comes to saying ‘I got it at Urban Outfitters’, not that I have ever bought anything from them yet.
 But I do love a browse.